 How competitive are UT scholarships?

 In 2021, the entering freshman class of 5,948 had an average core GPA of 4.05 and an average ACT score of 28.
 Around 59 percent had a high school-weighted academic core GPA of 4.0 or higher.

 How do I apply for freshman scholarships?

 To apply through the VIP system, create your personalized page, and then you can schedule a campus tour, register for an admissions program and apply for admission and competitive scholarships.
 The required scholarship questions appear as a new tab after you submit the admission part of the application.
 Your VIP page will show you campus updates and status information.

 The scholarship questions for the Common Application are part of the UT Knoxville supplement.
 Recommendation letters (academic, professional, or personal) are optional for the admissions application, but one recommendation is required for the scholarship application.

 Am I eligible for scholarships after my first year?

-Yes, eligibility for scholarships continues throughout the college levels, and continuing students are encouraged to reapply each year by no later than February 1.
-Many scholarships are renewable based on funds available and academic performance.
+Yes, eligibility for scholarships continues throughout the college levels, and continuing students are encouraged to reapply each year by no later than March 1.
+Visit our Continuing Undergraduate Student Scholarships webpage for more information.

 How do I find out about the unclaimed scholarships I hear about?